RohitBandaru/rohitbandaru.github.io/_posts/2025-08-14-Vision-Language-Models.md

 In the pretraining stage, both the vision encoder and the adapter are unfrozen.
 Qwen trains at a much larger scale than LLaVA, using 5 billion image-text pairs.
 They initially pretrain at a lower resolution and then switch to higher resolution images for subsequent stages.

-{% include figure.liquid loading="eager" path="assets/img/blog/vlm/qwen_vl_training_stages.png" alt="Qwen-VL training stages" class="img-fluid mx-auto d-block" width=600 %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/vlm/qwen_vl_training_stages.png" alt="Qwen-VL training stages" class="img-fluid mx-auto d-block" width=600 %}

 The multi-task training phase uses higher quality data covering various vision-language tasks, including captioning, visual question answering, grounding, and OCR.
 They also incorporate text-only data to maintain the model's text generation abilities.
 All components remain unfrozen during this stage to develop general visual understanding, using 76.8 million examples.